PrestaShop/open-source/content/legal/_index.md

 **4. Hyperlinks.**

-The Website may contain hyperlinks to redirect User to third party websites, including to agency or partner websites, or social networks.
+The Website may contain hyperlinks to redirect User to third-party websites.

 PrestaShop accepts no liability for the websites to which these links lead as it has no control over the various third party websites.